 Our Class A common stock is listed on The Nasdaq Stock Market's National Market under the symbol "MCCC."
-On June 5, 2001, the last reported sale price of our Class A common stock was \$18.75 per share.
+The last reported sale price of our Class A common stock on June 4, 2001 was \$18.45 per share.
+The convertible notes will be eligible for trading in The Portal Market, a subsidiary of The Nasdaq Stock Market.
+Inc.